xpack/xcdl-cli-ts/website/_xpmake-design-notes/README.md

 This is an ambitious project, aiming to find a structured way to store the build configurations such that it can be edited via a GUI tool.

-The general features are inspired by CMake & meson, and the configurability is inspired by eCos CDL.
+The general features are inspired by CMake & Meson, and the configurability is inspired by eCos CDL.

 ## Links